apache/mxnet/contrib/clojure-package/examples/bert/README.md

 ### To run the notebook walkthrough

-There is a Jupyter notebook that uses the `lein juptyer` plugin to be able to execute Clojure code in project setting.
-The first time that you run it you will need to install the kernal with `lein jupyter install-kernel`.
+There is a Jupyter notebook that uses the `lein jupyter` plugin to be able to execute Clojure code in project setting.
+The first time that you run it you will need to install the kernel with `lein jupyter install-kernel`.
 After that you can open the notebook in the project directory with `lein jupyter notebook`.

 There is also an exported copy of the walkthrough to markdown `fine-tune-bert.md`.